Customer formats are all different

 Automation results proven in the field

-The bottleneck is not workload.
-It is the same data being re-entered across customer formats, spreadsheets, ERP, and department reports.
+The same order data gets copied across customer forms, spreadsheets, ERP, and team reports.

-Every customer sends POs, invoices, and delivery requests in their own template, so staff reformat each one manually.
+Each customer sends POs, invoices, and delivery requests in a different template.
+Staff clean them up manually.

 Information from emails, spreadsheets, and PDFs gets re-typed into the internal standard before it reaches ERP.